eoumenwa/Dare.ioProjects/PROJECT 7: Devops Tooling Website Solution.md

 ## Step 1 - Prepare NFS Server
 1. Spin up a new EC2 instance with RHEL Linux 8 Operating System.
-2. Configure LVM on the Server based on Project 6 experience - To do this, I created an EBS volume of 15GB and attached it to the NFS server instance
+2. Configure LVM on the Server based on Project 6 experience - To do this, I created an EBS volume of 15GB and attached it to the NFS server instance.
-3. Instead of formating the disks as ext4 you will have to format them as xfs Ensure there are 3 Logical Volumes. lv-opt lv-apps, and lv-logs Create mount points on /mnt directory for the logical volumes as follow: Mount lv-apps on /mnt/apps - To be used by webservers Mount lv-logs on /mnt/logs - To be used by webserver logs Mount lv-opt on /mnt/opt - To be used by Jenkins server in Project 8
+3. Instead of formating the disks as ext4 you will have to format them as xfs

+Ensure there are 3 Logical Volumes. lv-opt lv-apps, and lv-logs Create mount points on /mnt directory for the logical volumes as follow: Mount lv-apps on /mnt/apps - To be used by webservers Mount lv-logs on /mnt/logs - To be used by webserver logs Mount lv-opt on /mnt/opt - To be used by Jenkins server in Project 8